Strategic Planning for Local Elected Officials

 Who Should Attend

-Local elected officials, managers and other key staff.
+Local elected officials and other board members.

-LELA Level: This is a 301 level course in the Local Elected Leaders Academy.
+LELA Level: This is a 301-level course in the Local Elected Leaders Academy.
 Participants will receive 6 credits towards their Mentor recognition level for attending this class.

 The North Carolina Association of County Commissioners provides cost offsets for county elected officials to attend LELA courses.
 For information on this discount please click the link below.